Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Applications of KGPLMs

-Natural language generation (NLG) serves as a fundamental building block for various applications in NLP, such as dialogue systems, neural machine translation, and story generation, and has been subject to numerous studies.
+\textbf{Natural Language Generation.} Natural language generation (NLG) serves as a fundamental building block for various applications in NLP, such as dialogue systems, neural machine translation, and story generation, and has been subject to numerous studies.
 Deep neural language models pre-trained on large corpus have caused remarkable improvements in multiple NLG benchmarks.
-However, even though they can memorize enough language patterns during pre-training, they merely capture average semantics of the data and most of them are not explicitly aware of domain-specific knowledge, which is vital for various NLG tasks across different domains.
+However, even though they can memorize enough language patterns during pre-training, they merely capture average semantics of the data and most of them are not explicitly aware of domain-specific knowledge.
 Thus, when specific knowledge is required, contents generated by PLMs could be inappropriate.
-KGs, which store entity attributes and their relations, contain rich semantic contextual information that enhances PLMs's text generation abilities.
+KGs, which store entity attributes and their relations, contain rich semantic contextual information.
 As a result, several studies have proposed incorporating KGs into PLMs to improve their NLG performance.
 For instance, Guan \textit{et al.} \cite{guan2020knowledge} proposed improving GPT-2 with structured knowledge by post-training the model using knowledge examples sourced from KGs.
 They aimed to supply additional crucial information for story generation.
 Ji \textit{et al.} \cite{ji2020language} proposed GRF, a generation model that performs multi-hop reasoning on external KGs, enriching language generation with KG-derived data.
 Experimental results indicate that KGPLMs outperform PLMs in story ending generation \cite{DICE}, abductive reasoning \cite{ege-RoBERTa}, and question answering \cite{QA-GNN}.
-This illustrates the benefits of leveraging external structural commonsense knowledge to facilitate text generation.